How to start a private pension

 Anyway, setting up a personal pension is the best way of making sure you’re preparing yourself for retirement.
 It can be tempting to think you’ll be able to keep working forever, especially if you run your own business and you love what you do.
 But the truth is, it’s impossible to know what’s going to happen in your old age, and it’s best to be prepared for every eventuality.

-Even if you do keep working long past retirement age, you can still take income from your personal pension (currently you can start taking money from your personal pension from the ripe old age of 55, although it’s rising to 57 from 2028).
+Even if you do keep working long past retirement age, you can still take income from your private pensions (currently you can start taking money from your private pensions from the ripe old age of 55, although it’s rising to 57 from 2028).
 So, if nothing else, look at it as a treat you can look forward to when you’re older!

 When should you start a pension?